Contemporary Landscape Artists

 We first started collaborating together while students at Ravensbourne College of Art in London, in 1984, documenting a 6-week circuitous hitch-hiking journey from the UK to Greece.

-Our current ‘Field Views’ series involves trying to locate those hidden spaces that exist just out of sight, possibly within defined or barely perceptible boundaries, on the periphery, often at the edges and borders of fields; and using digital video, document, capture and examine our personal engagement, experience and non-destructive interactions with these natural environments; through short periods of silent listening and seeing, without agenda, without provocation or expectation, just being.
+This involves our trying to locate those hidden liminal spaces that exist just out of direct sight, possibly within defined or barely perceptible boundaries, on the periphery, often at the edges and borders of streets, lanes and alley ways, and passages between buildings in cities.
+Using digital photography and video we document, capture and examine aspects of our engagement, experience and non-destructive interaction with these built environments; without agenda, without provocation or expectation.

-In and through our work we hope to locate and reveal discreet landscape informed images that occur and fleetingly exist in plain sight, occupying points of tension suspended beside and between layered fragments and states of isolated time, that we consider a form of digital fossilisation.
+In and through our work we hope to locate and reveal discreet ‘city' scape informed images that occur and fleetingly exist in plain sight, occupying points of tension that appear suspended beside and between layered fragments and states of isolated time, that we consider a form of digital fossilisation.

 We collectively describe the work within our ongoing and constantly evolving creative project as ‘Landscapes in Motion’ and it has taken us around the world for over 40 years.

-The video still below shows us near the village of Achiltbuie in Ross and Cromarty on the North West Coast of Scotland in July 2020, discussing the potential of a natural formation of dried wood to be included in future work.
-In the distance it is possible to see across to the privately owned island of Tanera Mor in the Summer Isles.
+The video still above shows us near the village of Achiltbuie in Ross and Cromarty on the North West Coast of Scotland in July 2020, discussing the potential of a natural formation of dried wood to be included in future work.
+In the distance it’s possible to see across to the privately owned island of Tanera Mor in the Summer Isles.